 Deploying pipelines to Azure Synapse using PowerShell

 Before pipeline deployment, we need to understand the way ADF is organized.
 The most fundamental entity of ADF is a Linked Service.
 Linked Services set up a connection between ADF and the datastores (sources and sink).
-On top of linked services, we have Datasets.
-A dataset is a logical view on which data processing Activities are built.
+On top of linked services, we have datasets.
+A dataset is a logical view on which data processing activities are built.
 Finally, the activities combine to create a pipeline.
-The below diagram is a good summary.
+The below diagram is an excellent summary.

 Hence, the deployment/migration of ADF happens in the following order: